Axion dark matter from extended misalignment with a constant-$\omega_\phi$ pre-oscillatory phase and dark radiation: Conclusions

 ALPs in cosmology are very versatile.
 In this article, we worked in the pre-inflationary scenario in which the global symmetry that gives rise to the ALP is broken before inflation, at the scale $f_\phi$.
 Inflation homogenizes the ALP field so that it behaves as a classical condensate during radiation domination epoch.
 Typically, the ALP potential takes a cosine form.
 At the beginning, the ALP is displaced with respect to one of these minima and is frozen due to the Hubble friction, thereby behaving as DE with $\omega_\phi=-1$.
 When the condition $m_\phi>3 H(a_{\rm osc})$ is fulfilled during radiation domination epoch, the ALP begins to oscillate around the minimum, and these oscillations can account for all the observed DM.
 This constitutes the so called standard misalignment scenario.

 We extended the above scenario by introducing a pre-oscillatory phase with constant equation of state $\omega_\phi \in [-1,1]$, without modifying the standard cosmological history.
-This phase is described by a tracking potential.
+This phase is described by a scalar potential, admitting tracking behavior when $\omega_\phi\leq 1/3$, while for $\omega_\phi>1/3$ it generically depends on the choice of initial conditions.
 It is followed by a transition in the ALP potential, where a sudden change in its slope connects to the usual cosine-like form, ultimately triggering oscillations during the radiation era.
 We remain agnostic about the origin of this transition.
 The transition is characterized by the parameter $r_\phi$, defined as the ratio of the ALP energy at the end of the phase with constant $\omega_\phi$ to the height of the cosine potential.
 The sudden change in the potential typically drives the ALP into a kinetic misalignment phase, whose duration is determined by $r_\phi$ and $a_{\rm osc}$, before the field becoming trapped around one of the minima of the cosine potential and starting to oscillate, provided that $m_\phi > 3H$.

 On the other hand, cosmology is experiencing a high precision era.
 As a consequence, tensions have emerged between different datasets.
 The persistence of the $H_0$ and $S_8$ tensions, which can be alleviated by an unstable dark matter component, motivates the introduction of a coupling between the ALP and a dark radiation sector, $g_{\phi\rm DR}$, allowing for its decay.
 ALP oscillations source the emission of DR rendering the ALP unstable with a decay rate $\Gamma_\phi$.
 We have explicitly calculated the DR energy density using the WKB approach and the stationary phase approximation, treating the ALP as a background field and subsequently including the backreaction of the produced DR on the ALP through energy conservation.